 Network interference statistics are computed using the following defined measure.
 The Dominant Interferer Proportion (DIP) ratio is defined as the ratio of the power of a given dominant interferer over the total power of all interferers along with the white noise.
-The DIP of synchronous network is expressed as follows:
+The DIP is expressed as follows: